Disney World in May | magicintheplanning.com

 May Events

-The Epcot International Flower and Garden Festival usually begins in late February and runs through late May.
+The Epcot International Flower and Garden Festival will begin March 4 and last through June 1, 2026.
 This beloved festival transforms Epcot into a breathtaking springtime wonderland.
 Visitors can enjoy a stunning display of flowers and topiaries, indulge in delicious outdoor food, and listen to live music at the Garden Rocks Concert Series.
 Exclusive festival merchandise and scavenger hunts (including the popular Egg-stravaganza Easter Egg Hunt) add to the experience, making it a must-see event for flower and nature enthusiasts.

 *Epcot festivals tend to bring more local crowds on evenings and weekends, so plan on visiting Epcot during the week if crowds are a concern.